Brian Williams (sportscaster): CBC

-Williams served as the studio host for the CBC's coverage of the CFL, Formula 1 and horse racing and was the play-by-play announcer for the network's coverage of the Toronto Blue Jays.
+Williams served as the studio host for the CBC's coverage of the CFL, Formula 1 and horse racing and was the play-by-play announcer for the network's coverage of Toronto Blue Jays baseball.
 He was the principal studio anchor for CBC's Olympic Games coverage for the 1984 Winter, 1984 Summer, 1988 Winter, 1988 Summer, 1992 Winter, 1996 Summer, 1998 Winter, 2000 Summer, 2002 Winter, 2004 Summer and 2006 Winter Olympics.
 Williams also covered the 2002 FIFA World Cup for CBC.

 Williams also worked with Peter Mansbridge during 2000 Today, CBC's coverage of the millennium.

 CTV and TSN

 On June 5, 2006, Williams announced plans to move in December 2006 to rival CTV, and its sports network TSN.
 However, on June 8, 2006, the CBC fired Williams, thereby causing him to join CTV/TSN effective immediately as on-site host of TSN's Canadian Football League coverage.
 (This position should not be confused with the "studio host" position that remains held by Rod Smith.)

 Williams was chosen to head the CTV broadcasting team at the 2010 Winter Olympics in Vancouver.